cmda-bt/pt-course-18-19/week-4.md

 *   **Time**: 1h
 *   **Goals**: subgoal 5

 Narrow down your Job Story in specific small functionalities and make a [list of requirements]() your feature should have.
 You can then apply the [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method) on your list to see which functionalities are must-haves and which ones are enhancements.

 #### Methods
 *   [Requirements List](http://cmdmethods.nl/cards/stepping-stones/requirement-list)
 *   [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method)

+### Hand in

+1. **Pages:**
+Create a [page](https://guides.github.com/features/wikis/#adding-pages) for this week or section of your research on your [GitHub Wiki](https://guides.github.com/features/wikis/#creating-your-wiki).

+1. **Push your changes:**
+Hand in your research in your repository on GitHub under your username.

 [bugs]: readme.md#bugs